 In Morrison’s piece, the whores hold the reins of the operation, asserting that the worker controls the means of production in a power shift analogous to a coup d’état, albeit a carefully latent one.
 Prostitution as a social institution is a commodification of the body, placing a monetary value on human beings, much like the dehumanizing enterprise of slavery.
 Here, self-actualization is not found by dismantling the system, but by re-interpreting that system and one’s place in it.
 It is a renegotiation of meaning that legitimizes the oppressed by re-charging them with a sense of individualistic entitlement.
-Although the prostitutes are now free to create a space outside the rigid stipulations of society, to form a counteractive sub-culture that exists as a foil to the pretentious blacks, this alternative proves counter-productive and will be shortly lived and/or will not be politically manifested except in small circles, such as the one that encompasses Poland, China, and Marie.
-However, his progressive ideology fails to “move” Pecola, instead merely “touching” her on a surface level.
+Although the prostitutes are now free to create a space outside the rigid stipulations of society, to form a counteractive sub-culture that exists as a foil to the pretentious blacks, this alternative proves counter-productive and will be short-lived or will not be politically manifested except in small circles, such as the one that encompasses Poland, China, and Marie.
+However, this progressive ideology fails to “move” Pecola, instead merely “touching” her on a surface level.

 If Pecola had announced her intention to live the life they did, they would not have tried to dissuade her or voice any alarm (57).”
 Conclusively, Pecola had expressed desire to “live the life they did”, not in a literal sense, but an ideological, though that desire was not brought to fruition.
-She wanted to travel, break free image of perfection society has positioned in opposition to her, but circumstance and the historical baggage of that have since patented the rights on “beauty” are an uphill battle an impressionable child is bound to fall victim to.
-Self-actualization, the desire of one to fulfill his/her potentials, cannot be attained due several antagonizing factors: Pecola’s age is not yet mature enough to process the complexity of the politics surrounding identity and to “find” herself amidst/against this war of representation.
+She wanted to travel, break free from the image of perfection society has positioned in opposition to her, but circumstance and the historical baggage of that have since patented the rights on “beauty” are an uphill battle an impressionable child is bound to fall victim to.
+Self-actualization, the desire of one to fulfill his/her potentials, cannot be attained due several antagonizing factors.
+First, Pecola’s age is not yet mature enough to process the complexity of the politics surrounding identity and to “find” herself amidst/against this war of representation.
 Also, prostitution or whore-dom is a doomed space/headquarters to perpetuate this attitude self-assertion because of its socially counter-productive label.
 Existing outside the “norm” mandated, prostitution nevertheless is part a binary of “un/wholesomeness” that allows for the norm to exist.
 In short, if there is no evil, how would one define good?

 “They were whores in whores’ clothing, whores who had never been young and had no word for innocence (57).”
-Poland, China, and Marie represent an authenticity of self that, although not constructed via ingenuity or in a vacuum, they use the tools of their masters (“higher society”), so to speak, as a means of underscoring what is most at stake in the text: the dangerous potential of performing oneself as a cheap simulacra of a self-identity that’d not been given ample opportunity/time to be first recognized, then manifested.
+Poland, China, and Marie represent an authenticity of self that.
+Although not constructed via ingenuity or in a vacuum, they use the tools of their masters (“higher society”), so to speak, as a means of underscoring what is most at stake in the text: the dangerous potential of performing oneself as a cheap simulacra of an identity that had not been given ample opportunity to be first recognized, then manifested.